 So, how do you keep your coffee warm when you go outside?

 There are quite a few ways to do so, some being better than others.
 These include using a temperature-controlled smart mug, electric beverage warmer, insulated travel mug, immersion heater, coffee dispenser, or styrofoam cup.
-But which is easiest to use and will keep a cup of coffee warm outside?
+But which is easiest and will keep your coffee warm the longest?

 Now, some of the most effective ways of keeping your coffee warm outside are going to cost more than the other options.
 We’ll start with the more expensive ways first and work our way down to the most cost-effective ways to get the job done.

-The temperature-controlled smart mugs are by far the coolest thing I’ve used to keep my coffee not only hot but ensuring that the temperature of my first sip is the same as my last sip.
+The temperature-controlled smart mugs are by far the coolest thing I’ve used to keep coffee hot and ensuring that the temperature of my first sip is the same as my last sip.
 I purchased the Ember a while back, and it did not disappoint.

 So, how do these temperature-controlled mugs work?
 The material inside the walls of the mug is called Phase Changer Material.
 This is what allows the mug to sense when your coffee is cooling off and then pulls heat from the Phase Change Material battery to maintain your coffee’s temperature.
 It’s genius!